Everything You Should Know About Sole’s SB900 Indoor Cycle [A Review]

 Hey, I told ya Sole doesn’t mess around when it comes to their warranties.

-It’s rare to see a lifetime frame guarantee these days – most brands stop at 5- 10 years on the frame.
+It’s rare to see a lifetime frame guarantee these days (most brands stop at 5- 10 years on the frame), so right off the bat this puts Sole ahead of most.

 A year on labor is pretty standard stuff, so nothing too interesting to see there.